ANNarchy 4.8.2

 # Set noise to create some baseline activity

-= 5.0; pop1.noise = 5.0 pop0.noise
+pop0.noise = 5.0; pop1.noise = 5.0

 The mean firing rate of the neurons will be used as an input to the BOLD model.
 This need to be activated explicitly as the computation of this value is quite expensive.
-In our example, the mean firing rate should be computed across a time window of 100 ms. The resulting value will be stored in the r
+In our example, the mean firing rate should be computed across a time window of 100 ms. The resulting value will be stored in the r attribute of the populations and can be easily recorded.

 # Compute mean firing rate in Hz on 100ms window